 All that research wasn’t to gain a general idea of what to say.
-It’s a pre-prepared cheat sheet, one which contains the message you want to deliver and the right way in which to deliver it.
+It’s a prepared cheat sheet, one that contains the message you want to deliver and the right way in which to deliver it.

 You’ve got to serve their own language back to them.

 It’s partly due to expectation.
-If your prospect sees a headline which perfectly mimics their own thoughts back to them they’re more likely to click.
+If your prospect sees a headline that perfectly mimics their own thoughts back to them, they’re more likely to click.

-If you can mirror more of the language your users use back to them, they’re more likely to take note of what you’re saying.
+If you can mirror more of the language your audience use back to them, they’re more likely to take note of what you’re saying.

 But that mimicry of language also helps build trust.

-In a study by Northwestern University, mimicry of language was found to have a direct correlation between trust and lexical mimicry.
+In an old, but still highly relevant study by Northwestern University, mimicry of language was found to have a direct correlation to trust.